Joe Girardi out as Yankees manager after 10 years

 The Yankees did not name a replacement.

+Girardi's exit is the latest high-profile managerial change announced during the MLB postseason and follows similar moves by the Yankees' arch-rival Boston Red Sox, who fired John Farrell, and Washington Nationals, who cut Dusty Baker loose.

-After managing the Florida Marlins for one season in 2006, Girardi took over the Yankees in 2008 and in his second season with the club lead them to their 27th World Series title.
+After managing the Florida Marlins for one season in 2006, Girardi took over the Yankees in 2008 and in his second season with the club led them to their 27th World Series title.

 Girardi compiled a 910-710 record while at the helm of one of baseball's most storied franchises and his win total ranks sixth in Yankees history.